Eco-Friendly Wine Tour of Tualatin Valley

 Start the day with the sweet and savory Japanese bread at Oyatsupan Bakers.
 Owner and head baker Hiroyuki Horie opened Oyatsupan Bakers in May 2016 to fill a void: the lack of places to get traditional Japanese bread in the Portland area.
 The bakery offers a variety of Japanese sweet treats, such as cream puffs, an pan, sweet buns and other pastries.

-Next, take a progressive tasting wine tour at Ponzi Vineyards and Winery (LIVE certified).
+Next, taste wine at Ponzi Vineyards and Winery (LIVE certified).
 Founded in 1970 by the Ponzi family, Ponzi Vineyards is internationally acclaimed for producing some of the world’s finest, limited production Pinot Noir, Pinot Gris, Chardonnay, Pinot Blanc, White Riesling, Arneis and Dolcetto.
-During the progressive tasting, explore the state-of-the-art, gravity-flow winery, and sample Ponzi wines as you visit each stage of production.
 Ponzi is one of the pioneering wineries of Oregon, and also specializes in Italian-style Oregon wines from wine grapes grown sustainably.

-After a quick nosh, cross the street to Smith Berry Barn.
-Step inside the historic barn and browse the selection of gourmet food products, distinctive gifts, kitchen goods, candles and teas.
+Visit Smith Berry Barn and step inside the historic barn and browse the selection of gourmet food products, distinctive gifts, kitchen goods, candles and teas.
 Cap off the visit with a milkshake made with fruit fresh from the farm.

 Back to wine tasting, this time at Cooper Mountain Vineyards (Demeter-certified biodynamic and organic), the Pacific Northwest’s first biodynamic/organic winery.
 The vineyard was established in 1978, and have been adhering to biodynamic and organic farming practices since the mid-1990s.
 In 1999, it was the first vineyard/winery to be Demeter-certified biodynamic in the Pacific Northwest.
 Cooper Mountain also a leader in searching and producing sulfite-free wines.